I’m Christian. But these days, that could mean anything.

 I love Jesus.
 And if you love Him, I love you, too.
 And if you don’t love Him, well, I still love you all the same.
 I just hope you come to see how great He is soon.
 There is none greater, and there is no sufficient alternative.

 A lot of religions have a lot of valid points (it’s a shame more Christians can’t cede this fact), but on the one that actually counts eternally, Jesus Christ is the only way.
 Or so He said.
 And I just happen to believe Him.
 That comes with the whole Lordship deal.
 Even if I don’t like it, His words trump my own preferences.
+That said, I think His love might just be way more powerful than we give it credit for.

 A Christian Life